TorchAuth/vite-plugin-wrangler-spa/README.md

 Upon building, your React app will be packaged into a static application, and the `functions` will be packaged into a `_worker.js` file.
 Additionally, a `_routes.json` file will also be created to prevent the functions from intercepting requests that should go to the frontend.
+Route file contents are dictated by the `allowedApiPaths` and `excludedApiPaths`.

 The final package will be placed into `/dist` and it can be uploaded directly to Cloudflare via wrangler